traumst/neon-chat/README.md

 ## TODOs

 ### Known bugs
-* first msgs of each user break other's chat, doesn't happen after reload with existing messages
 * same user can be invited to the same chat 2+ times
 * last open session is the only session a user can have
 * add/remove chat/msg should be done by sse, not api response